jerryno6/vulinux/linux_popular_commands.md

-git checkout master 		//switch back to master git checkout abc.txt        //revert file abc.txt git checkout .              //discard all changes git branch -a               //list all branches git branch -d feature_x		//delete branch git pull					//update repository git log git log --stat git log [-5] --oneline      //show the last 5 logs
+git checkout master 		//switch back to master git checkout abc.txt        //revert file abc.txt git checkout .              //discard all changes git branch -a               //-a : list all branches or local branches only git branch -a               //list remote branches only git branch -d feature_x		//delete branch git pull					//update repository git pull origin develop     //pull from develop branch and merge to current branch (you are not standing at develop) git log git log --stat git log [-5] --oneline      //show the last 5 logs